dotnet/docs/docs/csharp/language-reference/compiler-messages/constructor-errors.md

 This article covers the following compiler errors:

 <!-- The text in this list generates issues for Acrolinx, because they don't use contractions.
-That's be design.
+That's by design.
 The text closely matches the text of the compiler error / warning for SEO purposes.
  -->
 - [**CS0514**](#static-constructors) - *static constructor cannot have an explicit 'this' or 'base' constructor call.*
 - [**CS0515**](#static-constructors) - *access modifiers are not allowed on static constructors.*